project-oak/oak/README.md

 [Step by step instructions for installing Oak on Ubuntu 18.04](INSTALL.md) shows how to install the prerequisites starting off with a clean Ubuntu install.
 Note the server runs in the Docker container but the examples run on the host machine.
+This means you might be missaing other dependencies like the `protoc` protocol compiler.

 ### Run Server